Because Of Great Love One Is Courageous (Lao Tzu)

 - A world that works for everyone with no one left out

 - The spirit only wants that there be flying… who is doing the flying the spirit only has a passing interest

 - Living on the edge, generating distinctions of transformation for humankind

 - There is no way I am going to be anything less than magnificent.

 Some of these I heard and fell in love with.
 Some of these I spoke and spoke and spoke.
 People know me as these dreams.

-Yesterday I ordered a pine-cone 1to grow Siberian Cedar from.
-The Siberian Cedar is a conifer, and the seeds, from a Siberian Cedar: I am strengthening my relationship with the dream the Anastasia books invented.
+Yesterday I ordered a pine-cone from Russia to grow Siberian Cedars from.
+The Siberian Cedar is a conifer, and having the seeds from a Siberian Cedar: I am strengthening my relationship with the dream the Anastasia books invented.
 Why not?
 You can’t have enough dreams.

 Life is going to give me plenty opportunities to summon courage.
 I will make sure of it.

 And because of great love (of an idea,) I can be sure, I’ll be courageous.

 Can love, the ordinary love, the love that is about you, about what you get, how you feel, make you courageous?
 In a mercenary way, yes.
 Your courage will be the size of the benefit you expect.